Rate Limit

 -

 In consultations with schools, there is general consensus that overnight processes are adequate in most use cases.
 If refreshes are needed more often, it is rarely necessary to conduct updates more often than once an hour.
+Please refrain from setting up recurring processes that consume 1000s of records more than necessary.

 -